-Help HRF raise funds for state factory workers, journalists and members of the state security apparatus who have been impacted by their support for democracy in Belarus.
+Help HRF raise funds for striking state factory workers, journalists, and peaceful protesters who have been negatively impacted by their support for democracy in Belarus.

 Why does HRF care?

 HRF’s mission is to promote democracy and human rights where they are systematically denied to people.
 Alexander Lukashenko’s regime in Belarus is one of the most violent and brutal dictatorships in the world, where political dissent is met with extreme brutality.
 Free elections have not taken place in 26 years.